jovanneste/MCMC-Decrypter/README.md

 Objective fucntion - how much is this current sentence like english

-Uses hill climbing optimisation with simulated annealing to acheive best objective funciton.
+Uses random search optimisation with simulated annealing to acheive best objective funciton.